 Table of Contents Contents

-This becomes especially important when you start using investments as your main income source or even start day-trading.
-This is considered to be a business and there are processes set up for write-offs when doing your taxes.
-No matter how much you make through investing, you need to claim it since it is income.
-When you start day trading there are a few rules to follow when claiming your investment income.
+This becomes especially important when you start using investments as your main income source or even This becomes especially important when you start using investments as your main income source or even start day trading.
+This is considered to be a business, and there are processes set up for write-offs when you do your taxes.
+No matter how much you make through investing, whether you sell with small price fluctuations or large ones, you need to claim it since it is income.
+When you start day trading, there are a few rules to follow when claiming your investment income.

-According to the Canada Revenue Agency, a day trader is someone who makes a living by managing investment transactions or someone who works in the industry and makes frequent trades in a short period of time.
-No matter how much or how often you trade any income is taxable, but you are not considered to be a day trader until you start making more than your other sources of income or use it as your only source.
+According to the Canada Revenue Agency, a day trader is someone who makes a living by managing investment transactions or someone who works in the industry and makes frequent trades in a short period of time, such as same-day transactions.
+No matter how much or how often you trade, any income is fully taxable for income tax purposes, but you are not considered to be a day trader until you start making more than your other sources of income (day job) or use it as your only source.
 It is important to keep track of how much you spend, how much you earn and any other important information that needs to be reported to the CRA.

 TFSAs, also known as Tax-Free Savings Accounts, have started to become quite popular for those who wish to become day traders.
-While it is technically allowed to trade through a TFSA, it also isn’t recommended.
-The reason for this is that any money deposited into these accounts earns interest that’s tax-free.
-Because you are supposed to pay taxes on this money, it becomes tricky.
+While it is technically allowed to trade through a TFSA as one of many trading strategies, it also isn’t recommended.
+The reason for this is that any money deposited into these accounts earns tax-free interest.
+Because you are supposed to pay taxes on this money when tax filing, it becomes tricky.
 The idea behind these accounts is to slowly earn interest over time.
-Just like other types of accounts, there is a certain amount you are allowed to put into a TFSA per year without being penalized.
+Just like other types of accounts, you are allowed to put a certain amount into a TFSA per year without being penalized for overcontributing.

 While you can put investments into a TFSA, the money that you deposited before interest will still be taxed, even though the interest is tax-free.
 Whether you claim this income or not, the banks supply this information to the CRA every year, so it is important to do your homework and even get your financial advisors’ advice before you start investing in your TFSA.